Agasaworkshop/Agasa_CNC_PCB/README.md

 Note that the first image contains an exceptionally good result (the second board), depending on the bit and the board you don't always end up with such clear lines, look at the one on the left for comparison.
 The third one was done by milling the solder mask, but I do not recommend it as it is quite finicky.

-Here are some standard results on FR1 board made with the latest release (note that you can get better results but I tried to ensure reliability):
+Here are some standard results on FR1 board made with the latest release (note that you can get better results, but I tried to ensure reliability):
 ![20250907_205925](https://github.com/user-attachments/assets/6f5c4cfd-22de-419e-ba62-a8ca8f0d729e)
 (they all work fine)